kevinsullivan/TMDE/README.md

-# A Mathematics Development Environment
+# Your Mathematics Development Environment
 ## Why you're here

 You're here because you want the coolest mathematical development environment ever, "near-zero" configuring of your own computer.
 That's what we have for you right here.
 You provide VSCode and Docker Desktop installations on a Windows 10 (footnote below) or MacOS computer, and we give you a Mathematics Development Environment based for now on the Lean Prover (Community) and its library of formalized mathematics.
 To get it, just follow the yellow brick road .,..,.,..,.,...